Style Blog/Wedding Trends

 Purple and green colorful spring wedding with bold bouquet and light tan groom suit

-• Spring: Bright pinks, pastels, and soft greens feel fresh and lively.
+• Spring weddings: Bright pinks, soft wedding pastels, and dusty greens feel fresh and lively as color ideas for spring weddings.

-• Summer: Vibrant oranges, fuchsia, and teal really soak up sunny backdrops.
+• Summer weddings: Vibrant oranges, fuchsia, and teal really soak up sunny backdrops for summer wedding colors.

-• Fall: Deep reds, moody greens, and amber hues pair well with autumnal weddings.
+• Fall weddings: Deep reds, moody greens, and amber hues pair well with the earthy beauty of autumnal weddings.

-• Winter: Bold jewel tones like sapphire, burgundy, and emerald create an elegant contrast to snowy settings and chilly air.
+• Winter weddings: Bold jewel tones like sapphire blue, burgundy, purple, and emerald green create an elegant contrast to snowy settings and chilly air.

-When choosing bold wedding color combinations, consider how your venue’s surroundings and the season’s natural elements will enhance your color choices.
+When choosing bold wedding color combinations by season, consider how your venue’s surroundings and the season’s natural elements will enhance your color choices.

 How to Style Bold Wedding Color Combinations